stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/17_bresenham-guide-2x.png "Desired change in Y versus actual change in Y")

-Each new iteration of the algorithm operates relative to the pixel filled in during the previous iteration.
-This requires us to first adjust the value of ε so that it is relative to the filled pixel.
-Since we incremented the Y-coordinate value, we can adjust ε by subtracting ΔX from it.
+Each new iteration of the algorithm operates relative to the pixel filled in the previous iteration.
+Since we are about to start a new iteration, we have to adjust the value of ε so that it is relative to the pixel just filled.
+We incremented the Y-coordinate value, so the change in Y was ΔX and thus we can adjust ε by subtracting ΔX from it.
 This is 2 - 3 which equals -1 and so this is the new value of ε:

 ![](/images/2020-07-28-bresenhams-line-algorithm/19_bresenham-guide-v2-2x.png "Adjusting ε after incrementing the Y coordinate value")

-Thus this new value of ε indicates that the true intersection point was below the filled pixel.
+This new value of ε indicates that the true intersection point was below the filled pixel, which is of course correct.

 We can now begin the next iteration of the algorithm:

 ![](/images/2020-07-28-bresenhams-line-algorithm/20_bresenham-guide-v2-2x.png "The third pixel to be filled")

-As before we have to determine if the Y coordinate value should be incremented or not.
+As before we have to determine if the Y coordinate value should or should not be incremented.
 And as before we first add ΔY to ε.
-Since the value of ε after the last iteration was -1, the new value of ε is 1:
+Since the value of ε after the last iteration was -1, the new value of ε is 1.
+We now put this information into our diagram for determining the intersection point between the two possible pixels to fill:

 ![](/images/2020-07-28-bresenhams-line-algorithm/21_bresenham-guide-2x.png "Using rates of change to determine the intersection point")

-Because of this error adjustment, the line that we are checking is actually the line that extends from the pixel that we last filled to the point at which the line being rasterised passes between the two pixels that we are currently considering.
+The line that we are checking is actually the line that extends from the pixel that we last filled to the point at which the line being rasterised passes between the two pixels that we are currently considering.
 This is shown as the blue dashed line in the following diagram:

 ![](/images/2020-07-28-bresenhams-line-algorithm/22_bresenham-guide-2x.png "The effective line being tested")

-Again, to avoid a floating point value, we can multiply both values by two before making the comparison so that we are comparing 2ε (2) with ΔX (3):
+Again, to avoid a floating point value, we can multiply both values by two so that we are comparing 2ε (2) with ΔX (3):

 ![](/images/2020-07-28-bresenhams-line-algorithm/23_bresenham-guide-2x.png "Avoiding floating point values when comparing ε to the midpoint")